castle/castle-ruby/README.md

 Create a challenge, which will send the user and SMS if this is the default pairing.
 After the challenge has been verified, `authorize!` will not throw any further exceptions until any suspicious behavior is detected.

+When you call `trust_device`, the user will not be challenged for secondary authentication when they log in to your application from that device for a set period of time.
+You could add this to your form as a checkbox option.

 ```ruby
 class ChallengeController < ApplicationController
   def show